Slow the Spread of Fake News: 5 Ways to Encourage Students to be Careful Researchers

 Have your students navigate to the “About Us” page to see who wrote the article.
 Search for the journalist to see what other stories they have authored, and search the website followed by the word “fake” to see what appears.
 Sites like nonprofit, nonpartisan FactCheck.org and popular sites like Hoax-Slayer and Snopes can also help your students determine whether or not a website is reputable.

 BONUS!
-6. Encourage the end of fake news
+Encourage the end of the fake news source

 So, your student has found a fake news story.
 What do you do now?
 We like OnTheMedia’s advice: Don’t share it!
 We can do our part to slow the spread of fake news by not sharing the article.

 While it may take more critical reading skills on all our parts to distinguish a real news story from a fake one, we can become more engaged citizens in the process by getting news from multiple sources.